ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 comments: false
 ---

 Context Free (CF) grammars rely on shape grammars.
 A shape grammar consists of a set of transformation and production rules.
 It applies a step-by-step way to generate and operate on a set, or language, of designs (1).
 The rules of a shape grammar defines how an existing (part of a) shape can be changed.
 Such rules operate on design elements to compute designs.
-Context Free Drawing or CFDG generates images from a written grammar (i.e. <tt>cfdg</tt> file) (2).
+Context Free Drawing or CFDG generates images from a written grammar (i.e. ```cfdg``` file) (2).
 The program follows the instructions or set of rules.
 Example usage: ```./cfdg instructions.cfdg img.png```